Docs

 SurfaceDistributionIsolationBest for

-<stile-frame>CDN (~7 KB launcher) or npmiframe — verification UI runs on Stile's hosted pageTight JS budgets, cross-origin isolation, no build step
+<stile-frame>Public CDN (~7 KB launcher)iframe — verification UI runs on Stile's hosted pageExternal integrations, cross-origin isolation, no build step

-<stile-button>npm (@stile/widget)In-page Shadow DOM modal — no iframeBundler-based apps; instant-open modal via session prefetch
+<stile-button>Private @stile/widget previewIn-page Shadow DOM modal — no iframeApproved preview consumers; instant-open modal via prefetch

 Installation